athulan/iitm-ed6008/docs/intro.md

 # Course Break Down

-**Survey of Manufacturing Technology**: We will sweep through multiple topics related to Manufacturing Technology, with the aim of introducing the learner to a broad set of concepts.
-The idea is _not_ to delve deep into any of these topics, but to provide a sufficient introduction to several of them, so that the learner can come back later in their academic/professional careers to learn more.
+**Survey of Manufacturing Technology**: We will sweep through multiple topics related to Manufacturing Technology, with the aim of introducing you to a broad set of concepts.
+The idea is _not_ to delve deep into any of these topics, but to provide a sufficient introduction to several of them, so that you can come back later in your academic/professional careers to learn more when you need it.
+Our goal is to help you build an _index_ of these technologies so that they are familiar for you to come back to.

-**Machines**:

-Processes

-Systems

-Fundamentals

-State-of-the-Art

-The Future

-Inter-relationships

-Flow of Information

-IoT

-Analytics

-Design in Manufacturing
+**Machines**: What are the fundamentals of designing _machines_ that are used for making things?
+How well you can make something is dependent on how well you have designed the machine to make it.
+And how well something is designed is directly related to how it addresses the various sources of error that we need to contend with in mechanical system design.

+**Processes**: What are the fundamental manufacturing processes that our machines will be applied in?
+This includes additive, subtractive, and conservative.
+How do you choose processes based on constraints of cost, time, complexity, and material?

+**Systems**: How do multiple processes come together to actually deliver a complex artifact at the right place and right time?
+Manufacturing systems are vast orchestrations across space and time of complex engineering systems to make things available when you need them.
+This can be as complex as your cell phone, manufactured across a vast supply chain around the world, or a simple plastic sleeve for that cellphone, that is -- wait for it -- still made in a vast supply chain around the world.

+**Inter-relationships and flow of information**: How are *machines*, *processes*, and *systems* related?
+This is the crux of the course and we will be coming back to this many times.
+These inter-relationships are manifested by the flows of information across the domains – information on how the machines are operating are used to make changes to the processes; process outputs impact the manufacturing systems they are a part of; and so on.

+**IoT and Analytics**: The Internet of Things makes it simply to instrument and collect vast amounts of data across every-*thing* in the manufcturing ecosystem: from the machines that make things, to the things themselves, to the vast network of support players (logistics, warehouses, etc.,) that bring it all together.
+How do we analyze data from the IoT ("analytics") in studying the flow of information and improve machines, systems, and processes?

-Feedback Loops with Product Design
+**Feedback Loops with Product Design**: ...

-Industry 4.0

-Smart Manufacturing

-Case Studies

-# What Will You Get From This Course?

-At the risk of being openly transactional, what is in it for you?
+**Industry 4.0**: ...

+**Smart Manufacturing**: ...

+**Case Studies**: What can we learn from the successes and failures (more interesting) of others?

+# Goals

+- Build an index

+# Non-Goals

+- Deep dive into specific manufacturing technologies
+-